- Preparation time 30 mins

 Chop and weigh out all the fruit into an airtight storage box.
 Pour in the alcohol, stir and seal.
 Stir daily to incorporate the alcohol into the fruit.

-4. In another bowl, sieve together the flour, spiced and bicarb.
+4. In another bowl, sieve together the flour, xanthan gum, spices and bicarbonate of soda.

 5. Tip the dry ingredients into the whisked mixture, along with the ground almonds, milk and lemon juice.
 Stir until well combined.
 Do not over mix.